Louis-Aime/Milesian-calendar/README.md

 Properties and method are added to the standard JS Date object, in order to specify dates with Milesian figure or get the Milesian figure from a Date.
 The modules are:
-### CalendarCycleComputationEngine.js
+### CBCCE.js
-A computation module for converting from Timestamp to calendar representation and the reverse, with any calendar that can be described in terms of hierarchy of cycles, with an intercalary element (a day, generally) inserted or omitted at end of each cycle, under the principle of postfix intercalation.
+A computation module for converting from Timestamp to calendar representation and the reverse, with any calendar that can be described in terms of hierarchy of cycles, with an intercalary element (a day, a year, a cycle of years...) inserted or omitted at end of each cycle, under the principle of postfix intercalation.
 This works for the Milesian calendar.
 This works too for the julian and gregorian calendars, provided that we let the "roman" year begin on 1 March, as it used to be before Julius Caesar's reform, and provided that we use a specific function for decomposition in "roman" months.